Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 MSRP: $5,650

-Trek Rail 5 Gen 2 is a high-end full-suspension electric mountain bike built for enduro and rough singletrack riding.
-It’s equipped with a RockShox 35 Gold RL 160 mm fork and a RockShox Deluxe Select+ rear shock, both of which are definitely up to the task.
+Trek Rail 5 Gen 2 is a high-end dual-suspension e-MTB built for enduro and rough singletrack riding that prioritizes agility.
+It’s equipped with a RockShox 35 Gold RL 160 mm front suspension and a RockShox Deluxe Select+ rear shock, along with Mino Link adjustable geometry.

 Its 29″ x 2.6″ tires are massive and effortlessly roll over obstacles, and you even get a dropper post for enhanced control on descents.

-To sum, if you’re looking for a truly capable electric mountain bike that will elevate your skills instead of hampering them, then Trek Rail 5 Gen 2 is the one.
+To sum up, if you’re looking for a truly capable electric mountain bicycle that will elevate your skills instead of hampering them, then the Trek Rail 5 Gen 2 is the one.
+Make sure to check the rest of Trek’s electric lineup as well, especially the Trek Fuel EXe series.

 Buy from Trek Bikes